- Why doing compositing ?

 Night shift on the Minions movie

-I have picked our next example from the Minions movie.
-We lit this night sequence quite realistically using warm street lights as our main source.
-Unfortunately, a change in art direction was decided and the whole sequence was already rendered.
-We had to shift the whole sequence in grading towards blue.
+I have picked our next example from the Minions movie (Director : Pierre Coffin, Lighting : Nicolas Brack).
+We lit the following night sequence quite realistically using warm street lights as our main source.
+Unfortunately, a “change” in art direction occurred and the whole sequence was already rendered.
+A blue grade was applied to get closer to the original intention.

-I have tried to reverse back the shot to its original state with the street lights being warmer.
-Color keys from Clément Griselain were indeed blue.
+Based on my memories, I have tried to reverse back the shot to its original state with the street lights being warmer.
+For the record color keys from Clément Griselain were indeed blue.

 On many shows, I have opened nuke scripts that looked like spider webs.
 I really felt like it was a complete waste of time and I sometimes wondered if the artist knew what he was doing.
 Many times I had to clean the script myself and ended up turning off 90% of the nodes.
 In my experience, it has ALWAYS looked better after the cleaning.
 Some artists just add color correctors one after another without checking.
 Sometimes these nodes just cancel each other.
 It is crazy.